dankelley/oce/README.rst

 holds the code used in the official releases, and is mainly provided to document the history of those releases.
-It is updated only when new versions of Oce are updated to the Comprehensive R Archive Network (CRAN), perhaps once a month.
+It is updated only when new versions of Oce are updated to the Comprehensive R Archive Network (CRAN), perhaps once a season.
 The ``develop`` branch may be updated several times per day, as the author fixes bugs or adds features that are motivated by day-to-day usage.
 This is the branch favoured by users who need new features or would like to help the author in the development of Oce.
 The easy way to install the